The Top 50 Destinations in Europe to Visit (21-30)

 Top European Destinations - Lucerne

-Nestled next to the shores of the breathtaking Lake Lucerne, in the foothills of the majestic Swiss Alps, the city of Lucerne is one of Switzerland’s most beautiful cities.
-As the most populous town in Central Switzerland, Lucerne has long been considered the tourist capital of the stunning central region of Switzerland.
+Nestled on the shores of Lake Lucerne in the foothills of the Swiss Alps, Lucerne is one of Switzerland’s most beautiful cities.
+As the largest town in Central Switzerland, it’s long been considered the region’s tourist capital.

 23. Santorini